Learn something new every day

-The cerebral cortex is divided into four lobes: the frontal lobe, the temporal lobe, the parietal lobe, and the occipital lobe.
-As the brain is separated into two hemispheres, the right and left, it contains two of each lobe, each having a different function in the brain.
 The frontal lobe is involved in movement and planning, while the temporal lobe is involved in auditory processing.
-The primary function of the parietal lobe is body perception, or somatosensation, while the occipital lobe, located towards the back of the cerebral cortex, is involved with vision.
+The primary function of the parietal lobe is body perception, also known as “somatosensation,” while the occipital lobe, which is located towards the back of the cerebral cortex, is involved almost exclusively with vision.

 There are two levels of the visual association cortex.
-The first level, located around the primary visual cortex, receives information about movement of objects and color,as well as receives information about perception of shapes.
+The first level, located around the primary visual cortex, receives information about movement of objects and color.
+Additionally, it processes signals relating to the perception of shapes.
 The second level, located in the middle of the parietal lobe, is responsible for perception of movement and location.
-This level is also located in the lower part of the temporal lobe, which is responsible for information about three-dimensional form.
+Things like depth perception are headquartered here.
+This level is also located in the lower part of the temporal lobe, which is responsible for processing and translating information about three-dimensional form.